Skip to main content Skip to footer

 2. the capital budget which plans for the purchase or financing of assets, or improvement of existing infrastructure such as building and upgrading our municipal buildings, roads, and equipment.

-The 2024 Municipal Budget includes a 4.93% increase in dollar to dollar over the 2023 Budget, which resulted in a 3.94% increase in the municipal tax rate (municipal tax rate x residential assessment = municipal portion of taxes).
-Some of the 2024 increases are due to increased Insurance costs, Professional Consulting Fees increases, and Computer Hardware and Software expenses.
+The 2025 Municipal Budget includes a 6.9% increase in dollar to dollar over the 2024 Budget, which resulted in a 5.69% increase in the municipal tax rate (municipal tax rate x residential assessment = municipal portion of taxes).
+Some of the 2025 increases are due to increased Insurance costs, Human Resources (additional positions), Policing contract increases, Equipment and Vehicle Maintenance costs, and Computer Hardware and Software expenses.

 Department Percentage %